 Each of our executive officers has entered into an employment agreement with us for an indefinite period.
-The employment agreements generally provide for base salary, sign-on bonuses, discretionary annual bonuses based on a percentage of base salary and eligibility to receive equity awards and to participate in the Company's benefits plans.
+The employment agreements generally provide for base salary, sign-on bonuses, discretionary annual bonuses based on a percentage of base salary and eligibility to receive equity awards and to participate in our benefits plans.

-Please refer to "Item 5: Directors, Senior Management and Employees" for additional information on our board of directors and senior management.
+Please refer to Item 6: Directors, Senior Management and Employees for additional information on our board and senior management.
 We did not have any material related party transactions during 2023.